HardikSS8/Java_Basic_Codes/README.md

 ### In this repository, there are some basic programs (only functions) that most companies ask during interview process in java language.

+#### Categories (like array,linked list,tree) of all questions are also tagged along side of question description below.

 <br />

 <details><summary> Program-1)   Median of two sorted arrays (time complexity should be O(log(m+n))) <b>#Array #Binary Search #Divide and Conque</b></summary>